starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

     dict_update{dict_ptr=my_dict}(12, 35, 34)

     # my_dict has key:val pairs {1: 2, 5: 8, 12: 34, 33: 198}.
+    let (value) = dict_read{dict_ptr=my_dict}(12)
+    assert value = 34

-Unlike ``dict_write()``, this function does not allow new keys to be added to the dictionary.
+Unlike ``dict_write()``, this function does not allow new keys to be added to the dictionary (recall that this is only enforced at the hint level, a malicious prover can use dict_update to add new keys).

 ``dict_squash()``
 *****************

-Creates a dictionary that represents the the final state of a modified dictionary.
+Squashes a dictionary represented by an array of read/write logs.
-A squashed dictionary is one whose intermediate updates have been summarized and finalized.
-The function requires ``range_check_pointer``, of type ``DictAcess*`` as an implicit argument.
-Squashing allows for the dictionary to be read from.
+A squashed dictionary is one whose intermediate updates have been summarized and each key appears exactly once with its most recent value.
+This is the only function that asserts the consistency of the DictAccess array representing the dictionary, a program with inconsistent dict operations can run successfully unless we call squash (see example below).

+The function uses the ``range_check`` builtin and thus requires ``range_check_pointer`` as an implicit argument

 The function accepts the explicit arguments of type ``DictAccess*``: